 To access the full Olli Course catalog: CLICK HERE

 SATURDAY AND SUNDAY, OCTOBER 20 and 21, 2023 | 10:00 am -3:00 pm each day

-This workshop will teach you how to take your photographs to a new creative level with the ancient art of encaustics.
-Encaustics is a mixed media technique that involves using a heated beeswax medium which is applied to a surface (here a mounted photograph) and then other materials such as paint, ground pigments, and collaged elements are incorporated upon and within the wax.
+This workshop will teach you how to create a photo encaustic artwork by using the photo transfer process and encaustic painting techniques.
+Encaustics is a mixed media technique that involves using a melted beeswax medium which is applied to a wooden surface and then other materials such as paint, ground pigments and oil pastels are incorporated upon and within the wax.

 In this two-day workshop, participants will have a hands-on introduction to the techniques of creating and building up smooth translucent layers of wax, fusing, creating texture, application of paints, oil pastels, and pigments, and the photo transfer process upon the painted waxed surface.

 This workshop is open to novice and experienced artists, as well as those who just want to try something different with their photos.
 No painting experience is needed for this process.
 Participants will take home 2 encaustic pieces that they have created from their own photographs. $40 materials fee